Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 You

-Richard, can I grab you for ten minutes?
-I want to talk through the Al-Rashidi engagement before we take it further.
+Richard, ten minutes?
+I want to talk through Al-Rashidi before we go further.

 Richard Hale

 Sure.
-Look, I know the commission looks high on paper.
-But Tariq’s offering things you can’t get from a law firm — relationships, introductions, local intelligence.
+The commission looks high on paper, I get it.
+But Tariq offers things a law firm can’t: relationships, introductions, local intelligence.

 You

-I get that.
-But I need three things before I can sign off: commission at market rate — five percent max — a proper deliverables breakdown, and standard ABC clauses in the contract.
+Three things before I sign off: commission at five percent max, a proper deliverables breakdown, and standard ABC clauses.
 Non-negotiable.

 Richard Hale

 Five percent?
 He’ll walk.
-This isn’t a law firm billing by the hour, Alex.
-Let me talk to him.
-Maybe I can get eight, nine percent with a scope document.
-And I’ll push on the ABC clauses, but don’t be surprised if he pushes back.
+Let me try for eight or nine with a scope document.
+I’ll push on ABC but he may push back.

 You